Prescription Opiate Addiction

 Finding a professional treatment for opiate addiction is the first step to recovery.
 Everyone’s addiction is different and is often hinged on specific details of an individual’s life or economic situation.
 That’s why opiate addiction treatment centers like us offer multiple different programs that cater to your specific needs.
-Whether you require round the clock residential treatment with an intimate environment or an intensive outpatient program to maintain your sobriety, our opiate treatment programs can help you.
+Whether you require round the clock residential treatment with an intimate environment to maintain your sobriety, our opiate treatment programs can help you.

 The opiate epidemic has been steadily growing over the past 15 years.
 Recognizing the problem and seeking treatment for opiate addiction is the best way to fight back against this disease.
 We will be with you and help every step of the way.

 Contact our opiate addiction treatment center in Los Angeles today!

 Someone is standing by to help right now.
 Contact us anytime.

 2252 Hillsboro Avenue

 2260 Hillsboro Avenue